fluidself/fluidself.org/_books/philosophy/the-art-of-living.md

 **Be Careful About the Company You Keep**

 If true wisdom is your object and you are sincere, you will have work to do on yourself.
 You will have to overcome many unhealthy cravings and knee-jerk reactions.
 You will have to reconsider whom you associate with.
 Are your friends and associates worthy people?
-Does their influence--their habits, values, and behavior--elevate you or reinforce the slovenly habits from which you seek escape?
+Does their influence—their habits, values, and behavior—elevate you or reinforce the slovenly habits from which you seek escape?
 Regularly ask yourself, "How are my thoughts, words, and deeds affecting my friends, my spouse, my neighbor, my child, my employer, my subordinates, my fellow citizens?
 Am I doing my part to contribute to the spiritual progress of all with whom I come in contact?"
 Make it your business to draw out the best in others by being an exemplar yourself.

 **Don't Defend Your Reputation or Intentions**